SISSI: Supernovae in a stratified, shearing interstellar medium. II. Star formation near the Sun is quenched by

 In Fig. \ref{fig:boundaries} we show how these various methods compare for two directions, exhibiting some of the features where differences between the methods are likely to arise, namely, a peak near the boundary, and a steep negative gradient.

 In the case of the peak near the boundary it is critical, that the smoother does not remove the peak.
 However, we find that this is the case for reflective boundary conditions.
 In the other cases with extrapolation, a shallow peak remains, indicating that in certain cases the peak might still disappear.
 Only in the case without extrapolation, we recover a strong peak.
 On the other hand, in the case of a steep negative gradient, it is important that no spurious peaks emerge, a condition that is not satisfied for the smoother without extrapolation alone.

 In summary, reflective boundary conditions as well as no extrapolation are not well suited for the task at hand, while linear extrapolation and constant boundaries appear to capture the most important features.
-Due to the slightly better performance at capturing peaks near the boundary, we opt for linear extrapolation.
+Due to the slightly better performance at capturing peaks near the boundary, we opted for linear extrapolation.